-No matter what type of UI is created, first of all you need to establish some sort of a connection between designer and user.
-If you are building a mobile website with the best possible level of interaction between user and the interface, how would you be able to devise your steps effectively if you can't even imagine user's preferences on your exact matter?
+No matter what type of UI is created, first of all, you need to establish some sort of a connection between designer and user.
+If you are building a mobile website with the best possible level of interaction between the user and the interface, how would you be able to devise your steps effectively if you can't even imagine user's preferences on your exact matter?
 You need to provide a survey, it would give you information about user’s preferences.
 Once you have a good idea of what areas and design elements your users are attracted to the most, then you can move on to the next step.

 Tip #2: Minimalism is the Key

 Keeping everything to a minimum is a simple and effective solution.
 Since effective mobile interactions have everything to do with great usability and nothing to do with overcrowded designs, it is essential to keep your mobile designs as simple as possible.
 A simple mobile website will more than likely be 9 times out of 10 more effective than one that feels bloated.
 This depends greatly on the mobile device, the “heavier” your site is the more time device will need to download it.
 Keep in mind that most mobile devices have ≈ 512Mb of operating memory or even less.

 Tip #3: Overall Mobile Accessibility

 The key to effectiveness is the possibility for user to browse freely thorough the interface.
 For example, allow toggling as an options rather than force users to view them, hide rarely used features and widgets, and avoid having users fill out long forms.
 When users access mobile site, much of their attention should be re-focused to the content.
 This means that the content should be as equally accessible as it is legible.
 You should also use a variety of techniques that will help you redirect mobile users and/or detect specific screen resolutions.
 The standard screen resolution is 320×480.

 Tip #4: Try to Provide Information Through Color